dpisani/cyclist/packages/runner/README.md

 # @cyclist/runner

 A CLI tool to orchestrate build steps for your project.
+Cyclist runs scripts listed in your package.json in order based on lifecycles that you configure.

 ## Installation